Tooting (crater)

-Tooting is an impact crater (of the type rampart crater) with volcanic features at 23.1°N, 207.1°E, in Amazonis Planitia (Amazonis quadrangle), due west of the volcano Olympus Mons, on Mars.
+Tooting is an impact crater (of the rampart crater type) with volcanic features at 23.1°N, 207.1°E, in Amazonis Planitia (Amazonis quadrangle), due west of the volcano Olympus Mons, on Mars.
 It was identified by planetary geologist Peter Mouginis-Mark in September 2004.
 Scientists estimate that its age is on the order of hundreds of thousands of years, which is relatively young for a Martian crater.
 A later study confirms this order of magnitude estimate.
 A preliminary paper describing the geology and geometry of Tooting was published in 2007 by the journal Meteoritics and Planetary Science, vol. 42, pages 1615–1625.
 Further papers have been published, including a 2010 analysis of flows on the walls of Tooting crater by A. R. Morris et al. (Icarus vol. 209, p.
 369–389), and a 2012 review paper by P.J.
 Mouginis-Mark and J.M.
 Boyce in Chemie der Erde Geochemistry, vol. 72, p.
 1–23.
 A geologic map has also been submitted in 2012 to the U.S. Geological Survey for consideration and future publication.